The big shift to Big Data: a daunting undertaking

 “This is especially true in the case of processing power, of which big data analytics requires an enormous amount,” Hooper says.
 “Importantly, there is an increasing array of outsourced services that can fill this role. “

-From external data centre storage space and server instances to fully-blown managed outsourced analytics platforms, businesses can now obtain a variety of services that fit the needs for a data-driven future, says Hooper.
+From external data center storage space and server instances to fully-blown managed outsourced analytics platforms, businesses can now obtain a variety of services that fit the needs for a data-driven future, says Hooper.

 “State-of-the-art big data and advanced analytics capabilities provided as a managed service can enable data scientists, IT professionals and developers to deliver innovative and monetise-able insights thereby allowing data to become the source of truth and competitive advantage,” he explains.